mjordan/islandora_workbench_docs/docs/preparing_data.md

 ## Using absolute file paths

-We saw in the previous section that the path specified in your configuration file's `input_dir` need to be relative to the location of the `workbench` script, it can be absolute.
-That is also true for both the value to `input_csv` and for the values in your input CSV's `file` column.
+We saw in the previous section that the path specified in your configuration file's `input_dir` configuration option need not be relative to the location of the `workbench` script, it can be absolute.
+That is also true for both the configuration value of `input_csv` and for the values in your input CSV's `file` column.

 You can also mix absolute and relative filenames in the same CSV file, but all relative filenames are considered to be in the directory named in `input_dir`.
 An example configuration file for this is: